cjerdonek/open-rcv/docs/contributing.md

 ### Get the code

-First, clone the repository.
+Clone the repository.

-And optionally,g pull in the [open-rcv-tests][open-rcv-tests] test cases:
+Then, download the [open-rcv-tests][open-rcv-tests] test cases:

     $ git submodule update --init

+(Downloading the test cases is optional but recommended.)

 ### Create virtual environment